 - Rest - You must get adequate sleep and down time.
 Sometimes the postpartum period won't allow full rest (particularly without a lot of real support), so lay down and take it easy for a good 4-6 weeks.
 Depression symptoms peak around 4 weeks postpartum (also common after a great birth where mom is so energized she doesn't rest or get support).
 Nurse the baby, eat, pee, clean yourself up and don't do anything else.
 Seriously.
 This time period is when a new mom (and dad, ideally) should be pampered.
 We were NOT made to do this alone.
 We were NOT made to go back to work at 3 weeks or 6 weeks or 12 weeks after having a baby!!!
 I know your circumstances may not support the ideal, so do what you can and get support for the most minimal tasks until you feel rested - as long as it takes.

 - Self Care - You need time for yourself.
 As mothers, our postpartum anxiety might begin with believing we are the only one that can care for our baby, particularly if we're breastfeeding.
 You need time away from baby, and your significant other, and other kids, and you need time to be with your own thoughts - especially if dealing with postpartum anxiety.
 30 minutes a day minimum by yourself to take a bath, write in your journal, interpret your dreams, go for a walk, do a craft, read.
 1 hour minimum weekly with other adults that you enjoy being around (strive for this daily).
 1 hour minimum weekly with your significant other while no one else is around (strive for this daily).
 Your baby will be OK.
 Your baby can be brought to you at any time baby needs you - and be sure whomever is caring for your baby at this time understands the importance of that.
 The older your baby gets, the easier it will become for others to find soothing methods that will allow you to have your full 30 minutes and more.
+Just can't bring yourself to get away?
+Then hang out with a group of people with your baby that will also help you care for your baby.
+Learn to babywear (and nurse using a carrier) or a stroller.
+A big part of this step is doing something for YOU.
+Paint, sing, dance, read, take a bath, go shopping, hang out with friends, hike, boat, ski.
+Do something YOU love JUST for you - even if it is little bits at a time.
 We'll talk more about this throughout this post.

 - Eliminate (or significantly reduce) caffeine, acidic foods, and sugary foods.
 All these wreak havoc on the blood glucose, hormonal balance, and hydration levels in the body.
 1 cup of coffee or tea may be "fine" daily in western terms, but we're looking at these issues from a more body-supportive approach.
 If you're relying on these things to function daily, there are underlying problems.
 Some of which are caused by the tannic and acidic nature of the diuretic constituents, fluctuations of blood sugar levels, and suppression of natural energy promoters in the body.
 Coffee and black tea (even when decaf and especially when sweeteners and sugars like creamer, sugar, honey, agave, maple syrup...etc. are used) cause significant drops in energy and fatigue for 1-3 days following consumption.
 Reduce and then eliminate the consumption of these until they become an occasional treat.
 Don't be at their mercy.